trentm/node-bunyan/README.md

 # Current Status

-Solid core functionality is there.
-Joyent is using this for a number of production services.
-Bunyan supports node 0.10 and greater.
-Follow
-<a href="https://twitter.com/intent/user?screen_name=trentmick" target="_blank">@trentmick</a>
-for updates to Bunyan.
+Stable.
+I do my best to follow semver: i.e. you should only need to worry about code breaking for a *major* version bump.
+Bunyan currently supports node 0.10 and greater.
+Follow <a href="https://twitter.com/intent/user?screen_name=trentmick" target="_blank">@trentmick</a> for updates to Bunyan.

 There is an email discussion list [bunyan-logging@googlegroups.com](mailto:bunyan-logging@googlegroups.com), also [as a forum in the browser](https://groups.google.com/forum/?fromgroups#!forum/bunyan-logging).

+Active branches:
+- "master" is currently for coming Bunyan 2.x work.
+- "1.x" is for 1.x maintenance work, if any.

 # Installation